 In “Trucks & Polish” I’ve recreated the same layout, this time using papers from My Minds Eye.

-If you were to turn this new layout anti-clockwise by 90° you’d see that it is almost exactly the same, the only slight different is that the tow sets of embellishments have been shifted to the left slightly (oops!).
+If you were to turn this new layout anti-clockwise by 90° you’d see that it is almost exactly the same.
+The only slight different is that the two sets of embellishments have been shifted to the left slightly (oops!).
 That doesn’t matter though, these little changes are what makes the layout unique to you.

 You can of course go totally wild and change everything about the layout, the idea is that the original layout gives you a starting point for your page.

-Why don’t you try scraplifting my layout – upload your creations to our Facebook page, it’d be great to see what you come up with!
+Why don’t you try scraplifting my layout – tag us in Instagram or Twitter @GorgeousCrafts, it’d be great to see what you come up with!